samrddhi-s/ADSA-Project/README.md

 # Real Estate Website with Enhanced Property Search

-A real estate website aims to optimise your property search locations by using a combination of B-trees and priority queues along with segment trees for handling queries.
+A real estate website which aims to optimise your property search locations by using a combination of B-trees and priority queues along with segment trees for handling queries.

 ## Contributors